gus-c-oliveira/social-posts-angular/README.md

 A demo app that displays user profiles and posts.

+In this demo:
+- State management using Redux/NgRx
+- Internationalization
+- Communicating with a REST API using a service and HTTP requests
+- Routing
+- Displaying a component in a modal window
+- Unit testing using Jest

 # Play With It!

 App is [deployed and live](https://social-posts-angular-gus-c-oliveira.netlify.app/) on Netlify!